Why Email Encryption is a must have?

 Send Encrypted Email

 To send an encrypted email, select encryption options available in your email client or use an encryption service that integrates with your email account.
-Before sending sensitive information, verify that your recipient is capable of decrypting the message.
-This ensures that the email remains unreadable to anyone who might gain unauthorized access during transmission.
+Before sending sensitive information, verify that your recipient is capable of decrypting the message. remains unreadable to anyone who might gain unauthorized access during transmission.

 Encrypting and Decrypting Email